-The U. S. Navy has used a still different approach in its present operational global ocean prediction systems, a linked two-model approach [Rhodes et al., 2002].
+The US Navy has used a still different approach in its present operational global ocean prediction systems, a linked two-model approach [Rhodes et al., 2002].
 One model has high horizontal resolution but low vertical resolution, while the other has high vertical resolution but lower horizontal resolution.
 The earliest version of this system used only the model with low vertical resolution, the Naval Research Laboratory (NRL) Layered Ocean Model (NLOM).
-It had six Lagrangian layers in the vertical and 1/4° resolution globally, excluding the Arctic and most shallow water [Metzger et al., 1998a,b].
-It was the first global ocean weather prediction model to assimilate real-time satellite altimeter data (from TOPEX/Poseidon and ERS-2) and ran daily in real time from 1997 to 2000 at the Fleet Numerical Meteorology and Oceanography Center

-(FNMOC) but never became operational.
-In 2000 NAVOCEANO became the U. S. Navy center for numerical prediction of the ocean weather.
-A mixed layer (seventh layer) [Wallcraft et al., 2003] was added to the NLOM-based component of a system for NAVOCEANO, which began running daily in real time with 1/16° resolution on 18 October 2000.
-It ran operationally from 27 September 2001 to 11 March 2006, thereby becoming the first operational eddy-resolving global ocean prediction system [Smedstad et al., 2003].
-A 1/32° version of this system began running in near real time on 1 November 2003, real time since 1 March 2005 and replaced the 1/16° system as the operational system on 6 March 2006 [Shriver et al., 2007].
+It had six Lagrangian layers in the vertical and 1/4° resolution globally, excluding the Arctic and most shallow water [Metzger et al., 1998a, 1998b].
+It was the first global ocean weather prediction model to assimilate real-time satellite altimeter data (from TOPEX/Poseidon and ERS-2) and ran daily in real time from 1997 to 2000 at the Fleet Numerical Meteorology and Oceanography Center (FNMOC) but never became operational.
+In 2000, NAVOCEANO became the US Navy center for numerical prediction of the ocean weather.
+A mixed layer (seventh layer) [Wallcraft et al., 2003] was added to the NLOM-based component of a system for NAVOCEANO, which began running daily in real time with 1/16° resolution on October 18, 2000.
+It ran operationally from September 27, 2001 to March 11, 2006, thereby becoming the first operational eddy-resolving global ocean prediction system [Smedstad et al., 2003].
+A 1/32° version of this system began running in near real time on November 1, 2003, real time since March 1, 2005, and replaced the 1/16° system as the operational system on March 6, 2006 [Shriver et al., 2007].

-The second component of the NAVOCEANO system uses the Navy Coastal Ocean Model (NCOM) and has 1/8° (~15 km) mid-latitude resolution, 1/6° (~19 km) tropical resolution, 40 levels in the vertical and is fully global [Barron et al., 2006; Kara et al., 2006].
-It has been running daily in real time since October 2001 and became operational on 19 February 2006.
+The second component of the NAVOCEANO system uses the Navy Coastal Ocean Model (NCOM) and has 1/8° (~15 km) mid-latitude resolution, 1/6° (~19 km) tropical resolution, 40 levels in the vertical, and is fully global [Barron et al., 2006; Kara et al., 2006].
+It has been running daily in real time since October 2001 and became operational on February 19, 2006.
 The NLOM component is used to assimilate SSH data along altimeter tracks with a model forecast as the first guess for each analysis cycle and it is used to make 30-day ocean weather forecasts.
-It also assimilates model-independent analyses of sea surface temperature (SST).
+It also assimilates modelindependent analyses of sea surface temperature (SST).
 The NCOM component assimilates steric SSH anomalies from NLOM in the form of synthetic temperature and salinity (T & S) profiles [Rhodes et al., 2002].
 These profiles are obtained from surface dynamic height and SST anomalies by means of regression equations for subsurface temperature and T & S relations for salinity, both using statistics derived from the historical hydrographic data base [Carnes et al., 1990; Fox et al., 2002].
 This two-model global system requires less computer power than a single global model with both high horizontal and high vertical resolution, which is the goal of most GODAE participants.

-The U. S. Navy began running the first eddy-resolving global system with high vertical resolution in near real time on 22 December 2006 and it has been running in real time since 16 February 2007.
-This system uses a fully global configuration of HYCOM with 1/12° equatorial (~7 km mid-latitude) resolution and 32 layers in the vertical.
-Each day it performs a five-day hindcast (assimilation of data prior to the real-time data window) at one-day increments to pick up delayed data and it makes a five-day forecast.
+The US Navy began running the first eddy-resolving global system with high vertical resolution in near real time on December 22, 2006, and it has been running in real time since February 16, 2007.
+This system uses a fully global configuration of HYCOM with 1/12° equatorial (~7 km midlatitude) resolution and 32 layers in the vertical.
+Each day, it performs a 5-day hindcast (assimilation of data before the real-time data window) at 1-day increments to pick up delayed data, and it makes a five-day forecast.
 In addition, tests of 30-day forecasts have been performed.